The Year In Review

 Silver Peak

 and hit snow just above the PCT.
-The summit ridge climb was all
+The summit ridge climb was

-on snow.
+all on snow.
 It was about 35 degrees colder than the privious weekend.

 November

 Snow fell fast and deep in early November.
-Gary and I headed out
+Gary and I headed

-to Mt.
+out to Mt.

 Dickerman

 .
 The parking lot was snow covered as well as the trail.
-It soon
+It

-was deep enough for snowshoes and soon almost too deep.
+soon was deep enough for snowshoes and soon almost too deep.
 We struggled

 along until reinforcements arrived.
 George and Susan Olson joined in.
-We

-did not summit but made it high on the mountain.
+We did not summit but made it high on the mountain.
 Suzanne and I tried

 Mt.
 Higgins

 next with similar results.
-A GPS unit kept us on course in the
+A GPS unit kept us on course in

+summit.
 I joined Richard and Jeff for a snowshoe trip up

 Mt.
 Washington

 .
-Seattle was smoggy and cold under an inversion layer while we
+Seattle was smoggy and cold under an inversion layer while

 Mineral Butte

 .
 Neither of us had done this trip.
-Thankfully several other groups
+Thankfully several other

-a ski trip up to Windy Pass.
+the month with a ski trip up to Windy Pass.

 December

 The snow was good for several ski trips early in the month.
-I

-skied 14 miles down the Iron Horse Trail.
+I skied 14 miles down the Iron Horse Trail.
 Next was a return to

 Windy Pass